xpollen8/jazzbutcher.com/PARTICIPATE.md

 ## How To Help

 - Create a github.com account
-- Ask to be invited to this repository
+- Go [Here and ask](https://github.com/xpollen8/jazzbutcher.com/discussions/45) to be invited to this repository

 ## And Then..?